VHS Revival Boldly Goes Where No Bond Has Been Before

 There is also the wholly absurd but charming gondola-come-hovercraft that ends up cruising the affluent Piazza San Marco in Venice, Italy, and the sight of an assassin appearing from a canal-bound coffin.
 Both rather silly but within the realms of acceptability where Moore is concerned.
 There is also something of a kung-fu hangover from The Man With the Golden Gun that results in a rather curious battle between Bond and a seriously anomalous kendoka, a scene that recalls Peter Sellers’ battle with Cato in 1976‘s The Pink Panther Strikes Again.
 Still, it’s a fantastic and particularly brutal battle with a spectacular climax, one that has the distinct honour of featuring the most break-away sugar glass ever used in a single scene.
 All in all, so far, so good.

 One of the elements that particularly irks me when it comes to Moonraker is the handling of Richard Kiel’s Jaws, who, a toothy moment on the fringes of a carnival aside, comes across less a monster, more a lovable buffoon.
 Sure, Jaws was portrayed as something of a klutz in The Spy Who Loved Me, but his turn in that movie was largely fearsome, forging arguably the most memorable henchman in the entire Bond canon.
 After that infamous moment in Moonraker when Jaws spies a peculiar, big-breasted girl with pigtails, everything changes, our once towering menace skipping gleefully into the proverbial sunset.
-On a side note, didn’t the girl in question once have braces or am I simply imagining it?
-Perhaps it is simply a case of The Mandela Effect, though it would still only represent the second strangest occurrence to come out of that scene.
+On a side note, didn’t the girl in question once have braces, or am I simply imagining it?
+A little research tells me that thousands of people imagined the exact same thing in what is the only instance of the Mandela Effect I’ve personally ever experienced.
+Odd, though it would still only represent the second strangest occurrence to come out of that scene.
 I’m sure Moore and long-time friend Kiel were somewhat pleased with their newfound onscreen friendship, but Jaws as a lovestruck protagonist?
 No wonder Moonraker would prove to be his final appearance.

 Still, it’s great to see Jaws again, and I have become more accepting of the silliness over the years.
 The series had been heading in that direction for some time, and in Moonraker‘s final act it shot for the stars and exploded like so many dud rockets careening back down to Earth.
 I mean, it looks fantastic.
 You can certainly see where all that money went.
+British film and television special effects designer Derek Meddings was nominated for the Academy Award for Best Visual Effects for Moonraker, and deservedly so.
 But for me it’s rather ill-fitting.
-For once thing the movie begins to meander terribly.
+For one thing the movie begins to meander terribly.
 It’s more about the visual spectacle than any kind of apt resolution, and everything else seems to get sucked into a cinematic black hole.
 Yes, it looks a lot like Star Wars, but did we really need a celestial gunfight full of lasers in the case of Bond?
 George Lucas’ efforts had pushed the boundaries of cinema, and as a reaction, typically second-to-none Bond decided to expand its horizons, and to its detriment.
 The whole final act reminds me of an elaborate space-bound ballet and makes as much sense to me as an Italian opera.
 Visually, quite the treat, but it all feels just a little aimless and tacked-on.

 With so many half-baked ingredients thrown so haphazardly together, half the time I’m not quite sure what is going on or who some of these characters are.
 Moonraker has all the hallmarks of classic Bond (up to a point), but it never shows any real conviction, and in fact continues to flounder with each passing scene.
 At times the movie is unashamedly nonsensical.
 Sure, the plot is somewhat peripheral when it comes to Bond.
 We’re here for the action, the stunning locations and the plethora of superficial embellishments that the series excels in, but between those moments my mind begins to wander; I feel lost, and not in a good way.
 I’ve still seen the movie a dozen times and I’ll no doubt see it a dozen more.
 Half the time it’s so harebrained it’s actually quite charming, but other times it loses me completely.
 I’m sure Moonraker is a favourite of many and I can fully understand why.
 A View to a Kill is one of the most criticised of all 007 outings, and yet it’s one of my absolute favourites.
 That’s the beauty of Bond: there is something for everyone.